KharalDipendra/tsumiki-reddit.js/README.md

 }).then(post => {

-    // Returns null if subreddit is banned / unavailable if(post == null) {
+    // Returns null if the body is missing (Server unreachable) if(post == null) {
+        return message.channel.send(`Seems like the Reddit server is unreachable right now.\nTry again later!`)
+        // replace <message> with what you called the message property }

+    // Returns "private" (in lowercase) if the subreddit mentioned is "private". if(post == "private") {
+        return message.channel.send(`The subreddit mentioned is a private subreddit!\nPlease use a public subreddit that I can access!`)
+        // replace <message> with what you called the message property }

+    // Returns "invalid" (in lowercase) if the subreddit mentioned is not a name of any existing subreddit (even if its private). if(post == "invalid") {
+        return message.channel.send(`Check your subreddit name input again.
+Because no subreddits exists with your input!`)
-    return message.channel.send(`Check your options!\nAnd check if you spelled the subreddit correctly.`) // replace <message> with what you called the message property
+        // replace <message> with what you called the message property }
-    }

-    // Returns 0 if there were no posts found, but the subreddit was not banned / unavailable if(post == 0) {
+    // Returns 0 if there were no posts found in the subreddit (but it exists and isn't private) if(post == 0) {
-    return message.channel.send(`There were no posts to be found in that subreddit!\nTry another one!`) // replace <message> with what you called the message property
+        return message.channel.send(`There were no posts to be found in that subreddit!\nTry another one!`)
-    }
+        // replace <message> with what you called the message property }

 // Define the Date variable to use later on